 The simplest way to compute your target heart rate is to subtract your age from 220—that’s your maximum heart rate—and then calculate 60 and 80 percent of that number.
 For example, if you are 50, your maximum heart rate is 220 minus 50, or 170.
 Then multiply 170 by 0.6 (for the low end) and by 0.8 (for the high end), which gives a range of 102 to 136.
 Your heart rate should fall between these two numbers while you exercise.
 If you’ve been sedentary, start with 50 to 60 percent of your maximum rate.
 Trained athletes, on the other hand, may aim as high as 90 percent.

-How do you measure your exercise heart rate?
+How do you measure your heart rate during exercise?

 Hold a finger gently over the carotid artery in your neck or the radial artery on the underside of your wrist (on the thumb side); count the beats in 15 seconds and multiply that number by 4 to get the beats per minute.
 Don’t stop exercising while you do this, since your pulse will drop right away.
 Some gym machines calculate your target heart rate (after you enter your age) and measure your pulse, or you can use a heart rate monitor.